Japanese painting: Edo period (1603–1868)

-Many art historians show the Edo period as a continuation of the Azuchi-Momoyama period.
-Certainly, during the early Edo period, many of the previous trends in painting continued to be popular; however, a number of new trends also emerged.
+The economic development that accompanied the arrival of a peaceful society in the Edo period led to the development of a wide variety of art forms, and many paintings were produced in a style different from that of the Kano and Tosa schools, which had been the orthodox school of painting.
+In 1970, Nobuo Tsuji (ja) published a book entitled Lineage of Eccentrics (奇想の系譜, Kisō no Keifu), which focused on painters of the "Lineage of Eccentrics" who broke with tradition, such as Iwasa Matabei, Kanō Sansetsu, Itō Jakuchū, Soga Shōhaku, Nagasawa Rosetsu, and Utagawa Kuniyoshi.
+This work has revolutionized the way Japanese art history is viewed, and Edo period painting has become one of the most popular areas of Japanese art in Japan.
+In recent years, scholars and art exhibitions have often added Hakuin Ekaku and Suzuki Kiitsu to the six artists listed by Tsuji, calling them the painters of the "Lineage of Eccentrics".

 One very significant school which arose in the early Edo period was the Rinpa school, which used classical themes, but presented them in a bold, and lavishly decorative format.
 Sōtatsu in particular evolved a decorative style by re-creating themes from classical literature, using brilliantly colored figures and motifs from the natural world set against gold-leaf backgrounds.
 A century later, Korin reworked Sōtatsu's style and created visually gorgeous works uniquely his own.

 Another important genre which began during Azuchi–Momoyama period, but which reached its full development during the early Edo period was Nanban art, both in the depiction of exotic foreigners and in the use of the exotic foreigner style in painting.
 This genre was centered around the port of Nagasaki, which after the start of the national seclusion policy of the Tokugawa shogunate was the only Japanese port left open to foreign trade, and was thus the conduit by which Chinese and European artistic influences came to Japan.
-Paintings in this genre include Nagasaki school paintings, and also the Maruyama-Shijo school, which combine Chinese and Western influences with traditional Japanese elements.
+Paintings in this genre include Nagasaki school paintings, and also the Maruyama-Shijo school, which combine Western influences with traditional Japanese elements.

 A third important trend in the Edo period was the rise of the Bunjinga (literati painting) genre, also known as the Nanga school (Southern Painting school).
 This genre started as an imitation of the works of Chinese scholar-amateur painters of the Yuan dynasty, whose works and techniques came to Japan in the mid-18th century.
 Master Kuwayama Gyokushū was the greatest supporter of creating the bunjin style.
 He theorised that polychromatic landscapes were to be considered at the same level of monochromatic paintings by Chinese literati.
-Furthermore, he included some Japanese traditionalist artists, such as Tawaraya Sōtatsu and Ogata Kōrin of the Rinpa group, among major Nanga representatives.
 Later bunjinga artists considerably modified both the techniques and the subject matter of this genre to create a blending of Japanese and Chinese styles.
 The exemplars of this style are Ike no Taiga, Uragami Gyokudō, Yosa Buson, Tanomura Chikuden, Tani Bunchō, and Yamamoto Baiitsu.